Table of Contents

 It is the best place if you love classical arts.
 The 2026 season will feature performances from all the top Carnatic artists.
 There will also be cultural talks and demonstrations.
 It is an unmatched celebration of heritage and performance.

-Scholarly, traditional, and culturally intense.
+Scholarly, traditional, and culturally intense vibes, then this festival is for you.
 It’s a huge, deep dive into the tradition of South Indian arts.

 16. Enchanted Valley Carnival (EVC), Festival in Aamby Valley City